ValleyBee/dart/README.md

   #### Asynchronous Generator in Dart
 The asynchronous generator returns a stream object.
 A Stream provides a way to receive a sequence of events.
 Each event is either a data event, also called an element of the stream, or an error event, which is a notification that something has failed.
+### storageFacility
+Example of use Abstract class as interface and Implimentation it

+### animalsTest
+Example of use class as Superclass and Extend it